 If you’re watching your caloric intake, and looking for healthy potato skins, you can swap the taters for sweet potatoes and the sour cream for greek yogurt, but that’s not how we roll on game day.
 We go where our heart takes us.
 Like Leonardo DiCaprio in the Titanic.
 His heart will go on Celine Dion- style, but our hearts needs the good stuff.

 For a hands off approach, stick the potatoes in a crockpot with a cup of water and cook on high for 2-3 hours.
 You’ll end up with soft potatoes, ready to smash and load.

 Good barbecue sauce is key here.
+We use our homemade barbecue sauce most days.
+Looking for store bought?
 Our go-to sauce is Sweet Baby Ray’s, but any barbecue sauce without the fake heavy sugar taste works well.

 If you’re bacon obsessed add a few crumbles to the top.
 We can’t disagree with this move.
 Quite the opposite in fact.
 Like cheese?
 Add gorgonzola or another cheese that pairs well with pulled pork